DIRACGrid/diracx/docs/dev/explanations/components/index.md

 - Currently, and as long as `DIRAC` and `diracx` coexist, we employ a versioning format of v0.<major>.<patch>.
 - We only support using the same version across all `diracx-*` packages.
 - The client and server versions can vary, but the client version is always communicated to the server.
 Incompatibly old client versions may lead to request rejections, prompting a client update.
-(TODO: https://github.com/DIRACGrid/diracx/issues/258)

 ## Container Images